JasperBoom/blackbook/docs/UFW.md

 # Allow WireGuard port
 sudo ufw allow 51820/udp

-# Allow SSH from LAN subnet
+# Allow SSH from LAN & VPN subnet
-sudo ufw allow from 192.168.178.0/24 to any port 22
+sudo ufw allow from 192.168.178.0/24 to any port 22 sudo ufw allow from 10.3.70.0/24 to any port 22

-# Allow SSH from VPN subnet
+# Allow LAN devices & VPN clients to query DNS [DNSCrypt]
+sudo ufw allow from 192.168.178.0/24 to any port 53 proto udp sudo ufw allow from 192.168.178.0/24 to any port 53 proto tcp sudo ufw allow from 10.3.70.0/24 to any port 53 proto udp sudo ufw allow from 10.3.70.0/24 to any port 53 proto tcp

+# Allow LAN access to Monitoring UI [DNSCrypt]
-sudo ufw allow from 10.3.70.0/24 to any port 22
+sudo ufw allow from 192.168.178.0/24 to any port 8001 sudo ufw allow from 10.3.70.0/24 to any port 8001

 # Enable logging for blocked connections
 sudo ufw logging on